pboek99/plb4dq/assignments/sprint-7:final-project/final-project/README.md

 # Payton Boekhout - plb4dq - Finished Google Login - Set up is same as previous sprint

+So my main portion of my google log in works but I had issues changing it to parts of my portfolio and adding more data.
+The main google log in will show you somthing simple like a screenshot but I spent a lot of time trying to figure out how to add more data and read more from the internet.

 Flask, Flask-Login, Login with Google, App setup as Google Client

 Installation with Pipenv: